jakewalter/easyQuake/docs/Getting_Started.rst

         pool.join()
         cat, dfs = combine_associated(project_folder=project_folder, project_code=project_code)

-The final line in the association example combine all the day folder possible events and saves a *cat.xml* Obsby-compatible Catalog file in the *project_folder*.
+The final line in the association example combine all the day folder possible events and saves a *idaho_cat.xml* Obsby-compatible Catalog file in the *project_folder*.
 This file is also QuakeML compatible and includes pick and origin info.
 The catalog will be built out in subsequent post-processing steps (below).

 Earthquake Magnitude
 --------------------